Bayttaab Dil Kee Tamanna Hai

 Bayttaab Dil Kee Tamanna Hai is an Indian television series that aired on Sony Entertainment Television.
-The series premiered on 6 October 2009 and was concluded on 24 February 2010.
-According to reports, the channel spent Rs.
+It premiered on 6 October 2009 and concluded on 24 February 2010.
+The channel reportedly spent Rs.
 50 million to promote the series on Indian news channels, such as Aaj Tak and STAR News.
 The series was created by Ekta Kapoor and was produced by her production company Balaji Telefilms.